 If the association is proven to be cause-and-effect, vitamin D supplements could become another treatment option for people with migraine.
 In fact, one researcher successfully treated two postmenopausal women who had chronic migraines with vitamin D and calcium supplements.
 Clearly, a broader clinical trial can validate this theory.

 If you suffer from chronic migraines, talk with your doctor about your vitamin D levels.
 He or she may recommend a blood test to determine your 25-hydroxyvitamin D levels.
 If you have less than 20 ng/ml, you are deficient.
 Levels of 20 to 30 ng/ml are slightly low, and 30 to 74 ng/ml is the normal range.

 Because we're urged to protect our skin from the sun by staying indoors and wearing sunscreen or protective clothing, it can be hard for our bodies to produce enough vitamin D. The government currently recommends 600 IU of vitamin D daily for teens and adults up to age 70.
 Good food sources include fortified milk, mushrooms, and fatty fish such as salmon and tuna.
-If your levels are low, your doctor may recommend a supplement.
+If your levels are low, your doctor may recommend a vitamin D supplement.